 Improving Touchscreen Technology

-Djing is a precise art, and mixing tracks requires restrain and subtilty when manipulating faders, EQ effect knobs.
+Djing is a precise art, and mixing tracks requires restraint and subtilty when manipulating faders, EQ effect knobs.

 Companies are already working on ways of delivering physical feedback in touchscreens, this article explains it well what we can expect in the future.